yteke42/patika-academy/readme.md

 ## 🚧 Ongoing

-I’m in the process of finishing "Java ile Backend Web Development Patikası"
+I’m in the process of finishing the "Java Backend Web Development Path".
 Stay tuned for more updates!

 ---